lavollmer/portfolio-lauradev/README.md

 3. ***Reusable Components*** - I deepened my understanding of card components and their reusability.
 This feature proved to be highly beneficial, and I plan to continue using it.
 4. ***Reusability of Code***- In this project, I reused code from previous projects and adapted it to fit my website's needs.
 This approach allowed me to work efficiently and effectively.
 5. ***Scroll Navigation*** - Scroll link navigation, which smoothly scrolls the user to a specific section of the same page, significantly enhanced the user experience in this single-page application.
+6. ***Static Asset Vite*** - Towards the end of the project with deployment to netlify, my SVG overlay file would not appear on screen.
+I went through every possible problem from incorrect path, file existence, clearing the cache, viewing on incognito mode, and checking errors in build logs.
+After researching, I came across a forum in which someone was talking about reviewing Vite's static handling.
+I realized that I needed to move my SVG file into the public directory and change the pathway in my code.
+After doing this, it worked perfectly.

 ### Continued development